luastoned/obs-csgo/README.md

 ## Important Information

 * Copying anything to `C:\Windows\` requires admin rights, so for the first time and when OBS updates the dlls, the plugin will ask you to start OBS/Streamlabs with admin rights.
-* This will have no effect on VAC/FaceIt since the original signed dlls from OBS are untouched and only copied to a different location.
+* This will have no effect on VAC / FaceIt / etc. since the original signed dlls from OBS are untouched and only copied to a different location.